דלג לתוכן הראשי

 Research conclusions:

-• Hepatocyte transplantation into LNs is a new and promising therapeutic approach for treating liver failure.
+• Hepatocyte transplantation into lymph nodes is a new and promising therapeutic approach for treating liver failure.

-• This approach may provide an effective and more accessible solution for patients with end-stage liver disease.
+• This approach may provide a more effective and accessible solution for patients with end-stage liver disease.

 Further research: